M-Shemex/Front-end-mastery-roadmap/README.md

 ## Phase 4: Testing, Debugging, and Deployment
 - 🟢 **Testing**: Implement unit testing with Jest and end-to-end testing with tools like Cypress.
 - 🟢 **Debugging**: Master the use of debugging tools such as Chrome DevTools and framework-specific tools like React Developer Tools.
+D
 - 🟢 **Deployment**: Understand how to deploy websites and applications using services like Netlify, Vercel, or GitHub Pages.
+D
 - 🟢 **Jest.js**: Learn Jest for testing JavaScript code with confidence with this [Playlist](https://www.youtube.com/playlist?list=PLDoPjvoNmBAwSrfBPERTnCmWAbcMAwG9O)
 - 🟢 **Continuous Integration and Continuous Deployment (CI/CD)**: Implement CI/CD pipelines to automate testing and deployment processes for your projects.